Allergies

 Should I Move to Get Relief From My Ragweed Pollen Allergy?

-You might even consider moving to get away from ragweed.
-This will often help you feel better for a short time.
-But you can develop allergies to plants in your new location in a few years.
-And ragweed is found in every state except Alaska.
-A well-thought out treatment plan is a better way to live with your allergies.
+Ragweed is found in almost every region in the United States.
+Alaska is the only state without ragweed.
+If you move, you may get some allergy relief for a short time.
+But you can develop allergies to the pollen in your new location in a few years.
+A solid treatment plan is a better way to live with your allergies.

 References